1emvr/HacktheBox/Retired/Bankrobber/00 - Bankrobber.md

 		</table>
 ```

 With this kind of file read, it could be possible to fuzz for common file names.
-However, I'm not going to do that because it seems silly in this context.
+However, this wouldn't make sense in this context.
+I want the source code for any XAMPP php scripts.